isc-projects/kea/doc/sphinx/arm/classify.rst

     following its client class or global (or, for option 43, last resort) definition.

-5. When the incoming packet belongs the special class, `DROP`, it is dropped and an informational message is logged with the packet information.
+5. When the incoming packet belongs to the special class, `DROP`, it is dropped and an informational message is logged with the packet information.